ayush194/Snooker/Readme.md

    [GLFW](https://www.glfw.org/)
    [GLEW](http://glew.sourceforge.net/)

-2. If you are using OSX/Linux, simply compile using the shell file provided and then run the binary created :
+2. If you are using OSX/Linux, simply compile using the Makefile provided and then run the binary created :
-		$ sh compile.sh
+		$ make
-		$ ./rm101
+		$ ./snooker

 3. To rebuild the project, simply repeat step 2